Skip to main content

 k1= 0.6, k2 = 0.2

-Consecutive Reversible First Order Reactions
+Consecutive Reversible First-Order Reactions

 You can imagine that solving the equations for the completely reversible reactions of A ↔ B ↔ C would be very difficult.
-However, writing the differential equations for each step is straight-forward and can be done easily in Vcell by choosing the built-in equations for each separate reaction based on mass action.
+However, writing the differential equations for each step is straightforward and can be done easily in Vcell by choosing the built-in equations for each separate reaction based on mass action.
 The program can then solve the equations numerically to produce progress curve graphs.

-A note: Arrows in VCell Diagrams - In the reaction diagram for the reversible reaction A ↔ B ↔ C below, the arrows go in only one direction, left to right, and simply show that the species are connected.
+A note: Arrows in VCell Diagrams - In the reaction diagram for the reversible reaction A ↔ B ↔ C below, the arrows go in only one direction, left to right, which simply shows that the species are connected.
 However, in the Vcell program, the equations for the reversible reaction were used to produce the graphs below.
 To run the simulation of the irreversible reaction, the rate constants for the reverse reaction would be set to 0.

 VCellLogo.png MODEL